-Les Misrables by Victor Hugo is about humble people of France.
+Les Miserables by Victor Hugo is about the humble people of France.
 And yet, it is nothing short of an epic.
 Not just because it’s so long.
 It is long, indeed.
 But besides the length, the book feels like epic due to the grandeur of its characters.
-Yes, grandeur of characters like a convict, a street urchin, a police officer and the rebels.
+Yes, the grandeur of characters like a convict, a street urchin, a police officer, and the rebels.
 Even the minor characters appear larger than life in this battlefield of human emotions caught between duty and desire.

-What also makes the book feel like an epic is its scale.
-Within the personal history of a few humble and poor characters, Hugo makes us go through the French Revolution, the rise and fall of Napoleon, the turmoil following the fall of the empire, the subsequent public upheavals and revolt.
+What also makes Les Miserables feel like an epic is its scale.
+Within the personal history of a few humble and poor characters, Hugo makes us go through the French Revolution, the rise and fall of Napoleon, the turmoil following the fall of the empire, the subsequent public upheavals, and revolt.
 From the battlefield of Waterloo to gutters of Paris, from depths and despair of galleys to the heights and ecstasies of a cloister, the book spans it all.

 It is easy to make a reader fall in love with a young and dashing hero.
-But Jean Valjean, the hero of Les Misrables, is not a young and handsome man.
-He begins as a young, illiterate tree-pruner, becomes a convict and is an old man for greater part of the book.
+But Jean Valjean, the hero of Les Miserables, is not a young and handsome man.
+He begins as a young, illiterate tree-pruner, becomes a convict, and is an old man for the greater part of the book.
 And yet, you love him, care for him, salute him.
-Yes, the convict who has broken his bans and is wanted by police.
+Yes, the convict who has broken his bans and is wanted by the police.
 Such is the mastery of the characterization in this book.

 Even minor characters are drawn out in detail and take hold of you.
-The street urchin Gavroche who sings even in the face of death and dies with s song on his lips, the saintly bishop, the poor betrayed Fantine who sells off her teeth to buy warm clothing for her daughter, the aged but flamboyant grandfather who would not be seem to bend yet breaks in love for his grandson, the young and handsome Enjolras who sacrifices his life for his ideals, the poor teenage girl Eponine who pays the price of her parents’ meanness, sends her love to be killed and than dies herself saving him…the characters are all larger than life, yet believable.
-And yes, these include the young man Maurius and the poor orphan Cosette who are the lead pair and add the element of love in the book.
+The street urchin Gavroche who sings even in the face of death and dies with s song on his lips, the saintly bishop, the poor betrayed Fantine who sells off her teeth to buy warm clothing for her daughter, the aged but flamboyant grandfather who would not be seen to bend yet breaks in love for his grandson, the young and handsome Enjolras who sacrifices his life for his ideals, the poor teenage girl Eponine who pays the price of her parents’ meanness, sends her love to be killed and then dies herself saving him … the characters are all larger than life, yet believable.
+And yes, these include the young man Maurius and the poor orphan Cosette who form the lead pair and add the element of love in the book.
 But above and beyond this romantic love rises the love and devotion of Cosette and Jean Valjean.

 The trouble is, there would be very few readers now, especially outside France, whose knowledge of France and its history, politics and culture can fathom the numerous allusions and references in the book.
 And that makes it hard for the reader to understand Hugo at various places.
 But this difficulty arises only in places where Hugo is explaining his views and opinions, often through long digressions and orations.
 But these in no way interfere in the understanding of the story.

-Here, for example, are some glimpses of Les Misrables that will suffice to give you an idea about the brilliancy of this book and the greatness of Victor Hugo as a writer:
+Here, for example, are some glimpses of Les Miserables that will suffice to give you an idea about the brilliancy of this book and the greatness of Victor Hugo as a writer: